dukeboard/talk-app/README.md

 ### Export as HTML

 The presentation can be exported as a flat HTML file that can be embedded in any static web site.
 The only dependency to this HTML file is images included.

+## Credits
+The HTML rendering engine is derived from the excellent work of https://github.com/shower/shower